Rusek23/hello-world/README.md

 GitHub tutorial is making progress.
 I learned how to push/pull a git project into sublime text. git status 			#status of git versions

-git commit 			#commits your changes locally
+git commit -m 		#commits your changes locally

-git add 			#adds your new changes to local version
+git add -A			#adds your new changes to local version

 git push			#pushes local version to the github